111. Teaching and Learning and Teaching Evaluation

 Given the nature of the USRI data, the upper whisker or cut-off (1.5 box lengths above the 75th percentile) will usually be above 5.0, and so need not be reported.

 i.
-Access to Printed USRI Data: Parties having access to printed numerical summaries of the ten Universal Student Ratings of Instruction questions and student comments shall be the instructor the Chair, Director or Dean of the unit offering the course; members of Tenure Committees; and members of Faculty Evaluation Committees, including the secretary to the FEC.
-(EXEC 07 NOV 2011)
+Access to USRI Data: Parties having access to numerical summaries of the ten Universal Student Ratings of Instruction questions and student comments will be the instructor the Chair, Director or Dean of the unit offering the course; members of Tenure Committees; and members of Faculty Evaluation Committees, including the secretary to the FEC.
+(EXEC 07 NOV 2011) (GFC 22 SEP 2014)

-Normally, instructors shall receive the printed results from the student ratings of instruction within twenty working days after the course is complete and the grade sheet has been signed by the Chair, Director or Dean.
+Normally, instructors will receive the results from the student ratings of instruction within twenty working days after the course is complete and the grade sheet has been signed by the Chair, Director or Dean.
 (EXEC 29 MAR 1999) (EXEC 07 NOV 2011)

 ii.
-Access to Online USRI Data: Online access to the numerical summaries for the ten Universal Student Ratings of Instruction questions scores for all courses shall be provided to undergraduate and graduate students.
-Instructors shall have online access to USRI scores for their own courses.
-Chairs shall have online access to USRI scores for instructors in their departments and Deans shall have online access to USRI scores for instructors in their Faculties.
+Access to Online USRI Data: Online access to the numerical summaries for the ten Universal Student Ratings of Instruction questions scores for all courses will be provided to undergraduate and graduate students.
+Instructors will have online access to USRI scores for their own courses.
+Chairs will have online access to USRI scores for instructors in their departments and Deans will have online access to USRI scores for instructors in their Faculties.
 Deans and Chairs may also request access for a designated assistant.
 (EXEC 07 NOV 2011)

 The results will not be released online for at least ten days following the provision of the results to the instructor.
 (EXEC 07 NOV 2011)

-I. All results given out to students, Chairs, Directors and Deans shall have the following cautionary preface:
+I. All results given out to students, Chairs, Directors and Deans will have the following cautionary preface:

 Student questionnaires form an important part of evaluating teaching effectiveness but cannot be taken alone as a complete assessment of an instructor or course.
 Factors other than an instructor's teaching ability may influence ratings.
 These factors include class size, class level, Faculty, time of class, required versus optional course, grade expectations, student GPA, gender, race, ethnicity, age of both students and instructors.

-J. Nothing in this section shall prevent instructors from seeking other means of feedback from students during the term.
+J. Nothing in this section will prevent instructors from seeking other means of feedback from students during the term.

-K. The central administration of the University shall undertake the financing of the universal set of questions in support of the University's commitment to teaching.
+K. The central administration of the University will undertake the financing and operation of the eUSRI system in support of the University's commitment to teaching.
+(GFC 22 SEP 2014)

 111.4 Graduate Student Teaching Awards